matt-42/iod/README.md

 object in an intermediate hash map.

 This makes its performances impossible to match in other languages such as C or Java that do not provide static introspection.
-It is currently from 1.3x to 2.3x faster than the fastest JSON library (RapidJSON) while being easier to use.
+The encoder still need optimizations, and the parser is currently from 1.3x to 2.3x faster than the RapidJSON library without explicit use of SIMD vector instruction.

 The only limitation of this design is when using a very large type set of json objects, the total code size of the generated parsers will be